xtdb-labs/learn-crux-datalog-today/master.md

 (def my-node (crux/start-node {}))
 ```

 Loading the small amount of data we defined under `my-docs` above can be comfortably done in a single transaction.
 In practice you will often find benefit to batch `put` operations into groups of 1000 at a time.
-This code maps over the docs to generate a single transaction containing a `:crux.tx/put` operation per document, submits the transaction.
-Finally we call the `sync` function to ensure that the documents are fully indexed (and that the transaction has succeeded) before we attempt to run any queries - this is necessary because of Crux's asynchronous design.
+The following code maps over the docs to generate a single transaction containing one `:crux.tx/put` operation per document, then submits the transaction.
+Finally we call the `sync` function to ensure that the documents are fully indexed (and that the transaction has succeeded) before we attempt to run any queries -- this is necessary because of Crux's asynchronous design.

 ```clojure
 (crux/submit-tx my-node (for [doc my-docs]